What could you do with the equity you release?

 To make home improvements

-If you've always fancied a new kitchen, bathroom or conservatory, equity release can be a way to make it possible.
+If you've always fancied a new kitchen, bathroom or conservatory, equity release can be a way to make those home improvements possible.
 Or perhaps you’re getting to a stage in life where you’d like to make things a little easier for yourself, by adapting your home to your physical needs.

 To live more comfortably